Kicheche Laikipia is Ol Pejeta Conservancy's most stylish tented camp.

 Kicheche Laikipia: Our full report

 Facing the dam, and tucked beneath some shady trees, is Kicheche’s spacious main mess tent.
 The dining area, with a large wooden table, is where breakfast is served, and dinner, too, on cooler nights.
 Like the rest of the wooden furniture in the camp, the table is beautifully made from cedar wood, which comes from fence posts reclaimed from the conservancy.
-It is set beside a brick fireplace – the first fire we have seen inside a tent! – which made for a delightfully cosy ambience during dinner on the chilly evening when we last visited.
+It is set beside a brick fireplace which makes for a delightfully cosy ambience during dinner on chilly evenings.
 On warmer days the front of the tent is opened up completely for views of the dam lake.

 The adjoining lounge area is furnished with two earthy-coloured sofas, leather poufs, a bookshelf and rugs, enhanced by pot plants and vases of locally grown roses.
 The result is really homely, and this, together with friendly staff, makes the general atmosphere very welcoming and relaxed.